How To Beat The Winter Blues

 In 1971, a soft rock group called the Carpenters released a song titled Rainy Days and Mondays.
 Tucked under the tinkling piano melody and the wailing saxophone riff was a line that far too many people can relate to —"rainy days and Mondays always get me down".

 Have you ever noticed how the dreary, overcast weather that characterizes winter spoils your mood?
 You're not imagining it.
 There is a link between a drop in temperature and a decline in happiness.
 It might have to do with the chilly winter gust that pierces through your clothes, or the lack of sunlight that leaves little distinction between night and day.
 Or maybe it's a combination of both.
-Either way, the good news is that there is plenty you can do to banish the winter blues.
-Here are five tips to help lift your mood during the chilly season:
+Either way, the good news is that there is plenty you can do to beat the winter blues.

 Aromatherapy is the holistic healing practice of inhaling aromatic substances such as essentials to reduce stress and anxiety.
 This is done by inhaling essential oils out of the bottle or by using a humidifier.
 The oils can also be diluted with a carrier oil (such as coconut oil) and applied directly to the skin.
 Alternatively, you can add a few drops to your bathwater.